 There is agreement across the world that as humans, we all share basic rights.
-Everybody is entitled to these rights, regardless of whom they are or where they live.
+Everybody is entitled to these rights, regardless of who they are or where they live.
 These rights are listed in the Universal Declaration of Human Rights (the Declaration), which the international community agreed to in 1948.
 The Declaration includes 28 rights, including the right to:

 - Equal treatment without discrimination

 - Life and to live in freedom and safety

 - Freedom from torture and harm

 - Fair treatment by the law

+- Freedom from arbitrary arrest or detention

+- Right to due process before the law

 - Privacy

+- Freedom of movement

+- Employment and fair conditions of employment

 - A standard of living needed for good health and well-being

 - Education